GoogleContainerTools/skaffold/docs/design_proposals/ko-builder.md

     	// Dependencies are the file dependencies that skaffold should watch for both rebuilding and file syncing for this artifact.
     	Dependencies *KoDependencies `yaml:"dependencies,omitempty"`

+      // Dir is the directory where the `go` tool will be run.
+      // The value is a directory path relative to the `context` directory.
+      // If empty, the `go` tool will run in the `context` directory.
+      // Example: `my-go-mod-is-in-this-dir`
+      Dir string `yaml:"dir,omitempty"`

     	// Env are environment variables, in the `key=value` form, passed to the build.
     	// These environment variables are only used at build time.
     	// They are _not_ set in the resulting container image.